akhilub/Numerical-Mathematics-for-Computing-Using-Python/Linear Regression,Heat Maps and Statistics/README.md

 X1 = a0 + a1 * X2 + a2 * X3 + e

-and compute the coefficients, the standard error of estimates, coefficient of variation and correlation coefficients between X1, X2 and X3 (taught in class on 23/10/19).
+and compute the coefficients, the standard error of estimates, coefficient of variation and correlation coefficients between X1, X2 and X3.

 1.2 Plot the obtained regression model in Q1.1 in 3D.